JuxhinDB/blog.digital-horror.com/digital-horror/content/blog/working-with-go-in-rust-through-ipc/index.md

 Recently I have been exploring a few libraries I'd like to use to extend the set of security signals that we capture for [Have I Been Squatted](https://haveibeensquatted.com/).
 The overarching goal is to extract, and derive as many meaningful signals as we can, such that we are able to detect all sorts of bad actors in content-agnostic ways.

 One of the libraries that we came across was [`wappalyzergo`](https://github.com/projectdiscovery/wappalyzergo) &mdash; an open-source alternative to the now closed[^1] wappalyzer project.
 The output of this library provides us with a list of technologies hosted on a given website.
-For example, knowing a phishing site uses WordPress and a suspicious plugin significantly improves our detection accuracy.
-We use these signals in a few key areas:
+For example, knowing if a phishing site uses WordPress and a suspicious plugin significantly improves our ability detect similar websites on different domains.
+We use therefore use these signals in a number of areas:

 * Displaying details to the user
 * Targeting bad actor groups via our rule engine
-* As a categorical feature for our domain classifier
+* As a categorical feature for our domain classifier model(s)

 The following is a screenshot showing how the details might be presented in the platform.